tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 ![Hello world with html](https://user-images.githubusercontent.com/30027932/85437519-847cdf80-b5ac-11ea-8e3c-9bcfd558f447.png)

-While this is good for simple cases, in the next section you'll see how you can manage and server larger HTML content with Flask.
+While this is good for simple cases, in the next section you'll see how you can manage and serve larger HTML content with Flask.

 ## Render HTML Page